aimukhin/minfft/README.md

 to which the other transforms are ultimately reduced, it's worth to invest some effort in computing them as fast as possible.

-The performance of the hand-written code is much better then of the code emitted by GCC.
+The performance of the hand-written code is much better than of the code emitted by GCC.

 Machine-dependent versions are kept in separate branches.
 At present, we provide the following version:

-* For [x86-64 with SSE3](../../tree/x86-64-sse3-sysv), using SystemV ABI calling conventions.
+* For [x86-64 with SSE3](../../tree/x86-64-sse3-sysv), using SystemV ABI calling conventions (double precision only).

 ## License
 The library is in the public domain.